jtk5aw/random-image-site/DEVELOPMENT.md

 Location: `packages/mobile-app/`
 Share sheet: `packages/mobile-app/ios/shareImages`

+NOTE TO SELF: This is in essence an ejected expo app.
+I forget if I actually performed the ejection or not (maybe I should if I haven't) but it 100% should be treated like one since I'm puttin gmy own code inside the ios/ directory.
+That also means the app.json file is basically dead weight and is doing very little (if anything).
+For example the icons it references will not make any difference

 For some reasong sometimes you have to change the objectversion from 70 to 53 for stuff to compile

 :shrug: I have literally zero clue why and haven't been able to look into what the problem is.